-A Chartered Surveyor is a property specialist who values and assesses properties to determine if there are any defects, worries or structural problems that could cause any future issues.
+A Chartered Surveyor is a property specialist who values and assesses properties to determine if there are any defects or structural problems that could cause any future issues.
 They will provide you with a report of the property so that you can determine if it would be a good investment.
 All UK chartered surveyors must be regulated by the Royal Institution of Chartered Surveyors (RICS).

-You shouldn't underestimate the importance of hiring a surveyor, it might seem like an extra cost you could avoid at first, but using a chartered surveyor can be crucial to any moving experience.
-Before committing to a purchase you want to know that the property doesn't have any hidden defects or damages.
+You shouldn't underestimate the importance of hiring a surveyor.
+It might seem like an extra cost that you don't need, but using a chartered surveyor can be crucial.
+Before committing to buying the house, you'll find out if the property has any hidden defects or damages.

 Compare My Move has created this useful guide to answer your surveyor related questions.
 From what chartered surveyors do to how they can benefit you, we will help you make this as easy a process as possible.

-By carrying out a property survey, they will assess the property you’re considering purchasing to determine if there are any problems or defects that may result in future issues.
+By carrying out a property survey, a surveyor will assess the property you plan to buy to determine if there are any problems or defects that may result in future issues.
 If you catch these issues early, you can reduce the number of future costs and establish if it would be a good investment or if it would only bring more trouble than it’s worth.

-There is a range of different chartered surveyors but the majority belong to the same professional body, The Royal Institution of Chartered Surveyors (RICS), ensuring that they are fully qualified and experienced for the role.
+There is a range of different chartered surveyors but the majority belong to the same professional body, The Royal Institution of Chartered Surveyors (RICS), which ensures they are fully qualified and experienced for the role.

 The depth of the investigation depends on the type of survey asked for by the client.
 Any problems identified will be noted and produced to you in a report where you can read through, work out any potential costs and decide whether or not to continue with the purchase.